ikashnitsky/old-ikashnitsky-github-io/_posts/2018-09-23-sjrdata-package.md

 [![][logo]][logo]

 SCImago Journal & Country Rank provides valuable estimates of academic journals' prestige.
-The data is freely available at https://www.scimagojr.com and is distributed for deeper analysis in forms of .csv and .xlsx files.
+The data is freely available at [the project website][site] and is distributed for deeper analysis in forms of .csv and .xlsx files.
 I downloaded all the files and pooled them together, ready to be used in R.

 Basically, all the package gives you three easily accessible data frames: `sjr_journals` (Journal Rank), `sjr_countries` (Country Rank, year-by-year), and `sjr_countries_1996_2017` (Country Rank, all years together).